Alcor (star): Alcor B

 In 2009, Alcor was discovered to have a companion star Alcor B, a magnitude 8.8 red dwarf.

 Alcor B was discovered independently by two groups.
 One group led by Eric Mamajek (University of Rochester) and colleagues at Steward Observatory University of Arizona used adaptive optics on the 6.5-meter telescope at MMT Observatory.
 Another led by Neil Zimmerman, a graduate student at Columbia University and member of Project 1640, an international collaborative team that includes astrophysicists at the American Museum of Natural History, the University of Cambridge's Institute of Astronomy, the California Institute of Technology, and NASA's Jet Propulsion Laboratory, used the 5-meter Hale Telescope at Palomar Observatory.

 Alcor B is one second of arc away from Alcor A. Its spectral type is M3-4 and it is a main-sequence star, a red dwarf.

 Alcor A and B are situated 1.2 light-years away from, and are co-moving with, the Mizar quadruple system, making the system the second-closest stellar sextuplet—only Castor is closer.
 The Mizar–Alcor stellar sextuple system belongs to the Ursa Major Moving Group, a stellar group of stars of similar ages and velocities, and the closest cluster-like object to Earth.

 Other names

+In Arabic, Alcor is also known as Al-Sahja (the rhythmical form of the usual al-Suhā) meaning "forgotten", "lost", or "neglected".

 In traditional Indian astronomy, Alcor was known as Arundhati, wife of one of the Saptarishi.

-In Arabic, Alcor is also known as Al-Sahja (the rhythmical form of the usual al-Suhā) meaning 'forgotten', 'lost', or 'neglected'.

 In the Miꞌkmaq myth of the great bear and the seven hunters, Mizar is Chickadee and Alcor is his cooking pot.